What is E-Commerce?

 Online Auctions

-When you think online auction, you think eBay.
-Physical auctions predate online auctions, but the Internet made auctions accessible to a large number of buyers and sellers.
+When you think of online auctions, you think of eBay.
+Physical auctions predate online auctions, but the Internet made them accessible to many buyers and sellers.
 Online auctions are an efficient mechanism for price discovery.
-Many buyers find the auction shopping mechanism much interesting than regular storefront shopping.
+Many buyers find the auction shopping mechanism much more interesting than regular storefront shopping.

 Internet Banking